aarya-bhatia/irc/README.md

 ## PRIVMSG

 - This command is only enabled after registration for both sender and receiver.
-- User can send message to another user using their nick.
+- User can send messages to another user using their nick only.
-- Server can accept any nick that user has owned as a valid target.
+- Server can accept any nick that exists in the network as a valid target.
-- Server searches the userame to nicks map to find the username of the target user.
-- The server can look up the user's data through their username and check if they are online or not.
-- The server will not send the message to a user that is offline.
+- Server can also accept any channel name as a valid target.
+We only support channels that are prefixed with '#'.
+- Since users can exist on different servers, the server has to relay such messages to its peers.
+Channel messages are different because members of a channel may exist on multiple servers.
+In the case the message target is a user, the message is relayed to only one peer which is either the destination server or a server that is peers with the destination server.
+Every client to client message has a unique path because the IRC network is a spanning tree and does not contain cycles.
+Messages to a channel are always broadcasted to all peers of a server so that each server can check if any members of that channel exist on that server.

 ## Client